-I have cut backing boards into natural forms and shapes and created mosaics following the flow of the shapes.
+This series of work includes natural stones, crystals and geodes in addition to glass and ceramic.
+The backing boards are cut into natural forms and shapes, the mosaics follow the flow of the shapes.
 This is an attempt to create organic and free form pieces that reflect my love of the land and ancient sites within the landscape.

 It may be a bit fancy for our small terraced house but I have always wanted to make a floor for our entrance.
 I never seemed to have the time to focus on making something for myself.
 But at the start of lock down in March 2020 and the prospect of cancelled work and craft fairs I decided it was time.
 I contemplated simpler designs but I knew I really wanted to incorporate symbolic imagery.
 Symbolism is important to me and I like the idea that when someone new lives in this house they can enjoy it as a decorative feature or may feel compelled to invesitgate the symbolism of the little images.
 Alternatively they could rip it out!